llewelyn-williams/the-listening-service/README.md

 2. Correct environment variables as detailed above need to be entered into the **Config Vars** area of the **Settings** in the project that you will need to create on [Heroku](https://heroku.com)
 3. The project needs to be deployed, for this I recommend linking your GitHub repository containing the project using the **GitHub** option from the **Deployment method** section under the **Deploy** tab of your Heroku project.
 Then enable **Automatic deploys**

+Live deployment of this project via [Render](https://render.com/) is very similar.
+You will need to set the environment variables and enable auto deploy from a repository (requires connecting your GitHub account), however instead of the included Procfile you will need the build.sh file instead.

 ## Acknowledgements